On writing: have you scene this?

 All my works start with a scene, and a what if.

-The genesis of ALL THE PEOPLE, my first novel, was slightly more complicated (come back again on my website, and in a few weeks you will find a post with that whole story!), but I had the idea for its ending while staring at a very specific place in New York City.
+The genesis of ALL THE PEOPLE, my first novel, was slightly more complicated (Interested in a post with that whole story?), but I had the idea for its ending while staring at a very specific place in New York City.
 What if a person were there right now, I remember asking myself, how would he disappear behind the shadows of moonlight?

 I wrote AFRICA with an entire movie in my mind, a succession of scenes and panoramas, with animals running free in the savannah and breath-taking sunrises over sand dunes.
 What if I added a broken heart failing to get healed, as the protagonist of the story?

 The idea for THE W SERIES erupted in me from a very well-known popular image: the Batman standing on the rooftop of a skyscraper, his gaze lost in the lights of Gotham City by night, some martial but nostalgic soundtrack playing in the background.
 Then came my own camera work on the scene: what if Batman were a woman?

 Superheroes are often powerful aliens or gods, or more-than-human men wearing armors of impressive technology; the few women have various descent, but one thing in common: they are usually very curvy and very sexy, to please the mostly male readership.
 This is a point that frequently stroke me since I was a kid: if both Superman and Wonder Woman are inhuman, why does he get to wear a (albeit tight) full body suit, while she is stuck in little more than a bikini?
 Why does she have to be so consistently depicted as a sexual object?
 Why can't she wear an armor, too?
 Why can't she be a real woman, one that has the same issues we all have, like going to work, paying the bills, feeling lonely in a big city like New York, and who wants to maintain her appearance of normality even if she happens to have superpowers?